davidtchiu/davidtchiu.github.io/teaching/cs261/lab6.AL/index.md

 - As always, test your code using various edge cases to ensure that everything works as expected!

 #### Part II: Generic Typing
-Now our `MyArrayList` now stores unlimited `doubles`!
-Wait,that's not how *real* ArrayLists work!
-They are supposed to be able to store any type of object.
+Now our `MyArrayList` now stores unlimited `doubles`, but they are supposed to be able to store any type of object.
 In this section we refactor our `MyArrayList` to accept generic types.

-- Refactoring the MyList Interface: Copy and paste the following code into your `MyList` interface.
+- First, refactor the `MyList` Interface: Copy and paste the following code directly into your `MyList` interface file, replacing what used to be there.

   ```java
    /**